AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-53378-swift-checkout-for-users-with-extensive-address-books.md

 ## Issue

-Magento's performance becomes very slow if a customer has a large number of addresses.
+Adobe Commerce's performance becomes very slow if a customer has a large number of addresses.

 <u>Steps to reproduce</u>: